 - Go to Sierra Chart and select Global Settings >> Data/Trade Service Settings on the menu.

-- In the Service list box select LMAX Demo Trading - DTC or LMAX Live Trading - DTC depending upon whether you will be using your Demo or Live account.
+- In the Service list box select LMAX Demo Trading - DTC if you want to use your LMAX Demo account, or select LMAX Live Trading - DTC if you want to use your LMAX Live account.

 - Set the Time Zone setting to the time zone that you want times displayed in.